consfyi/data/README.md

 Attribution is not required but appreciated.
 This helps us keep our data up to date, which in turn helps everyone else!

+## Data sources

-Please note that some data is imported from [FanCons.com](https://fancons.com) and is annotated as such.
+- The majority of data is imported from [FanCons.com](https://fancons.com) and is annotated as such.
 Usage restrictions may apply.

+- Conventions that use [ConCat](https://concat.app) will have data imported directly from their ConCat instance.

 ## Data model